NuriddinDataScientist/Pandas/README.md

-In this JUPYTER Notebook, you can learn some basic Pandas methods and atributes.
+In this Repository, you can  learn some basic Pandas methods and atributes.